-Compulsory for the 'Natural Hazards and Disaster Risk Reduction' (NHR) specialization of the 'Geo-information Science and Earth Observation (M-GEO) programme.
+Compulsory for the 'Natural Hazards and Disaster Risk Reduction' (NHR) specialization of the 'Geoinformation Science and Earth Observation (M-GEO) programme.

 Students from other specializations and programmes should have experience with GIS and Remote Sensing, and a background in earth sciences, geography, environmental science or civil engineering.
+The eligibility of other candidates will be assessed on an individual basis.